Bloomberg’s David Glovin is reporting that James Giffen will plead guilty to a tax-related misdemeanor today in federal court in Manhattan.

 Giffen has spent more than seven years fighting charges that he bribed government officials in Kazakhstan.… Continue Reading

 Andy Spalding, a lawyer on a year-long Fulbright Research Grant in Mumbai, India, writes to us from time to time.
 Here’s his latest dispatch:

 Dear FCPA Blog,

 In the 1990s, according to the Justice Department, American businessman James Giffen had the title of counselor to the president of Kazakhstan.
-His job was to help with “priority investment projects relating to the exploration, development, production, transportation, and processing of oil and gas.”
-That made him hugely important in Kazakhstan and far beyond.… Continue Reading
+His job was to help with “priority investment projects relating to the exploration, development, production, transportation, and processing of oil and gas.”… Continue Reading

 With that street-smart aphorism in mind, we went looking for Foreign Corrupt Practices Act-related cases where lawyers were alleged to be on the wrong side of the law.… Continue Reading